Kingwood Pest & TermitePest & Termite

 After the Storm: Mosquito Control Priorities

 In the first one to two weeks after a major flood event in the Kingwood area, mosquito control is the most urgent pest priority from a public health standpoint.
-Standing water in any amount will produce larvae, and the conditions following a tropical event — warm temperatures, abundant organic material in receding water, little wind — accelerate larval development.
+Standing water in any amount will produce larvae, and the conditions after a tropical event speed up larval development: warm temperatures, plenty of organic material in the receding water, and little wind.

 Homeowners should eliminate as much standing water as possible as soon as safe access allows.
 Water in containers can be dumped; water in low spots in the yard can sometimes be drained or covered.
 BTI (Bacillus thuringiensis israelensis) dunks and granules can be placed in water features, retention areas, and areas that will stay wet for extended periods to kill larvae without chemical risk to surrounding areas.

 Professional barrier spray services should be scheduled as soon as conditions allow technician access.
-Some municipalities and counties perform aerial or ground-level abatement after major flooding events — Harris County Flood Control District and Harris County Public Health have coordinated post-Harvey mosquito control operations.
-Supplementing county-level abatement with professional barrier treatment on the property level provides better localized protection.
+Some municipalities and counties run aerial or ground-level abatement after major flooding events.
+Harris County Flood Control District and Harris County Public Health coordinated post-Harvey mosquito control operations.
+Adding a professional barrier treatment at the property level on top of that county abatement gives you better localized protection.

 After the Storm: Rodent and Cockroach Intrusion

 Flood-displaced rodents are often the second wave of post-storm pest pressure, typically noticeable within a week to ten days of a major event as water recedes and animals re-establish territory.
-Signs of rodent intrusion — scratching in walls at night, droppings along baseboards, gnaw marks on food packaging — that appear in the weeks after a storm should be addressed promptly, because rodent populations can establish quickly in structures that provide food, water, and harborage.
+Watch for the signs in the weeks after a storm: scratching in walls at night, droppings along baseboards, gnaw marks on food packaging.
+Address them fast, because rodent populations build quickly in a structure that offers food, water, and harborage.

 American cockroaches and sewer roaches also emerge from flooded drain infrastructure after significant rain events.
 This is sometimes called a 'roach surge' and can result in large numbers of cockroaches entering homes through floor drains, toilet base seals, and plumbing penetrations that connect to the municipal system.
 Plugging floor drains in flooded areas and checking that drain caps are intact reduces this entry route.